 - First Aid Supplies

 During severe weather, a power outage could be widespread and prolonged.
-Be assured the Moreau-Grand Electric employees will do everything they can to restore power as quickly and safely as possible.
-In addition, we call in crews from neighboring cooperatives and from power line construction companies to help out when necessary.
+Be assured that Moreau-Grand Electric employees will do everything they can to restore power as quickly and safely as possible.
+In addition, we call in crews from neighboring cooperatives and power line construction companies to help out when necessary.